paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 ```
 ````

 The physical contributors considered are the temperatures, the humidity level, the thermal cycling, the vibrations and the electrical stresses.
-The formulas applied in the models have been established from the {term}`physics of failures <Physics of failure>` of each EEE component considered.
+The formulas applied in the models have been established from the {term}`physics of failures <Physics of failure>` of each {term}`EEE` component considered.

 The thermal and thermo-electrical stresses are taken into account by the {term}`physics of failures <Physics of failure>` with the Arrhenius' law, multiplied by the contribution of electrical stress, such as voltage or current for example.